History

 The heart of the exhibition is the 'tower', which dominates the inner hall of the building and which is in stark contrast to the surrounding quadrangle.
 There are displays on three open levels, which are filled with showcases.
 At the same time, the 'tower' is connected to the surrounding hallways of the renovated NO-building.

-Further exhibition areas are offered to the visitor: a unique collection of mountain terrain models (relief maps), a sphere of two meter diameter where the earth and its processes can be projected interactively and in three dimensions, as well as a series of video terminals provided in the hallways, which give an insight into the current research projects of the Department of Earth Sciences at ETH Zurich.
+Further exhibition areas are offered to the visitor: a unique collection of mountain terrain models (relief maps), a sphere of two meter diameter where the earth and its processes can be projected interactively and in three dimensions, as well as a series of video terminals provided in the hallways, which give an insight into the current research projects of the Department of Earth and Planetary Sciences at ETH Zurich.

 JavaScript has been disabled in your browser